 The UE is switched on.

-Upon reception of an RRCSetupRequest message from the UE, NR-SS transmits an RRCSetup message to the UE followed by reception of an RRCSetupComplete message from the UE.
+Upon reception of an RRCSetupRequest message from the UE, NG-SS transmits an RRCSetup message to the UE followed by reception of an RRCSetupComplete message from the UE.

-After receipt of a REGISTRATION REQUEST message from the UE during registration, the NR-SS initiates the 5G AKA authentication procedure and sends 5G AKA-Challenge message in the AUTHENTICATION REQUEST message, uses:
+After receipt of a REGISTRATION REQUEST message from the UE during registration, the NG-SS initiates the 5G AKA authentication procedure and sends 5G AKA-Challenge message in the AUTHENTICATION REQUEST message, uses:

 ngKSI: